se-edu/se-book/requirements/observation/introduction/outcomes.md

-* <span id="outcome-observation-introduction-one">:trophy: Can explain what observation is for :one:</span>
+:trophy: Can explain what observation is for :one: